• Bike Rental

 Ensure you have the right bike for the terrain and that you can lift your bike over obstacles.
 Stay on marked trails as best you can to avoid trespassing and be aware of potentially dangerous natural features.

-Bring water, repair kits, and snacks.
 Be prepared for all-weather conditions.
-Visit in March or October for the best weather; avoid the peak of summer and fall during harvest season if want to avoid crowds.
+Visit in May or September for the (historically) best weather; avoid the peak of summer and fall during harvest season if want to avoid crowds.

 Bring a helmet - Although helmet use is mandatory for motorcyclists in Portugal, it is not required for cyclists, but it is still highly recommended.
 Especially when riding off main roads and if you choose particularly technical terrain.